Sucking up CO2

 How it Works

-Living Carbon uses genetic engineering to improve how trees break down a toxic byproduct of photosynthesis.
-They also dial up the assimilation of certain metals that heighten resistance to fungal decomposition.
-The result is carbon-guzzling photosynthesis-enhanced trees that grow 30-54% faster while producing more drought- and rot-resistant wood without the need for chemically-intensive treatments.
+Living Carbon uses genetic engineering to improve how trees break down a toxic byproduct of photosynthesis, conserving more energy for growing.
+They also dial up the assimilation of certain metals, heightening resistance to fungal decomposition.
+The result is carbon-guzzling, photosynthesis-enhanced trees that grow 30-54% faster while producing more drought- and rot-resistant wood.

-Living Carbon’s edge comes from seedlings grow more valuable wood products that can be harvested years earlier.
+Their seedlings grow into more valuable wood products that can be harvested years sooner than typical plants.
 Their growth rate shortens the path to profitability of timberland by 2-5 years, resulting in a 50% revenue increase over a 20 year period.
 In the process, they double the CO2 uptake and sequestration capacity of managed forests, unlocking new upside revenue from carbon markets.

 potentially removed annually

 Maddie previously led special projects at Open AI and before that at Y Combinator.
 Maddie has also spent a year as a scout at Sequoia Capital.

 Patrick is a botanist and paleo-biologist focused on near-term carbon drawdown solutions.

 Optimizing Biology for Large Scale of CO2 DrawdownForesight Institute